2018 Awards Weekend Tickets (BBQ/Legacy Night/Awards Banquet/Package)

 - How a good reporter can become a good author

-- Coaching the analyst
+- Coaching and working with the analyst

 The Sports Media Convergence Seminars are a separate admission.
 If you would like to purchase a ticket for the Seminars, go here.